helgridly/love/index.md

 1. Living in a city I love;
 2. Finding a life partner.

-For the first: I've lived in Boston for 11 years, and have lately come to accept that it's not the place for me.
+For the first: I've lived in Boston for 11 years.
+It's been a good run, but I've recently realized that living here doesn't make me happy.
 I grew up in London and there's something about living in a _very_ big city that makes me feel energized and alive.
 I'm fortunate enough to be financially secure, so it's time to make that happen.

 So: **unless someone changes my mind, I'm moving back to London around June 2025**.